Input-output equivalence and identifiability: some simple generalizations of the differential algebra approach: Alternative approaches to generating input-output equations

 Moreover, because solutions of $\{\tilde{f},\tilde{g}\} \cap \bf R\{y,u\}$ are precisely the allowed input-output trajectories, and $mgb\cap\bf R\{y,u\}$ generates this ideal, then $V(mgb\cap\bf R\{y,u\})$ is precisely all input-output trajectories.
-Thus $mgb$ contains a complete set of input output equations.
-A very similar argument shows that the same is true for algebraic Gr\"{o}bner bases, provided we begin by taking sufficiently many derivatives of the model equations to include all the differential variables needed to generate the characteristic set (and use the usual Gr\"{o}bner basis elimination theorem \cite{Cox1996} rather than the differential version).
-The algebraic Gr\"{o}bner basis result has also been shown independently in \cite{Meshkat2012}, with more details given there on the number of derivatives needed to generate the input output equations. \end{proof} \
+Since $mgb\cap\bf R\{y,u\}$ is parameterized in the same way as $M$, it is thus input-output equivalent to $M$, and thus $mgb$ contains a set of generalized input output equations.
+A very similar argument shows that the same is true for algebraic Gr\"{o}bner bases, provided we begin by taking sufficiently many derivatives of the model equations to include all the differential variables needed to generate the characteristic set (and use the usual Gr\"{o}bner basis elimination theorem \cite{Cox1996} rather than the differential version). \end{proof}